jmbarbone/scribe/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release
+* This is a minor release
-* This is a resubmission
-* Added maintainer to DESCRIPTION
-* Added single quotes around "Rscript" in description
-* Confirmed no files created in examples, vignettes, tests
+* Contains a bug fix and some new features